-I hung out in a tub through the transition period, then told my husband and mom I needed to get out of the bathtub to use the restroom.
-My mom, who had worked in labor and delivery for 10 years, told me that I was likely ready to push.
+I hung out in a tub through transition labor, then told my husband and mom I needed to get out of the bathtub to use the restroom.
+My mom, who had worked in labor and delivery for 10 years, told me I was likely ready to push.
 And sure enough, I was.

 After about 15 minutes of pushing, my son was born!
 I held him for about 1 minute, then felt like I was so weak, I had to hand him back to my husband, which was not the memory I had hoped for.
 I will spare you the details of how much I enjoyed natural childbirth.
 And just leave it at this: I chose to use epidurals with my next two deliveries.
 And the first thing I told my sister when she walked up to congratulate me was, “Get drugs.”

 Those first precious moments are what I dreamed about.

-After about 15 minutes, I felt more recovered and was able to take my son again.
+After about 15 minutes, I felt more recovered and could take my son again.
 I breastfed him and held him.
 I had the first memory I had hoped for throughout pregnancy.
 And it was wonderful.
 And it was magical.
 Honestly, it was the sweetest thing I’ve ever experienced.

 For the next two weeks after he was born, I cannot think of a time I felt so happy.
-(I experienced the same thing after my other two sons, too.)
-It’s like this beautiful time in life where you finally have what you’ve waited for, for so long.
+(I also experienced the same thing after my other two sons.)
+It’s like this beautiful time in life when you finally have what you’ve waited for, for so long.
 And I could not get enough of him!
 I would tear up when he would leave the room.
 And honestly, I stayed on a baby high for the first year of motherhood.
 I was simply joyful.
 Despite being sleep deprived.

 My son has changed me.

 His birth, his life, was the start of my journey of motherhood.
 From the moment I first took the test, there was no looking back.
 I was my baby’s mommy.
 And that baby was mine.
 And there is nothing I love more.